 Data modeling, programming, and critical thinking are core skills that an individual must master to become a top-tier software architect.
 On average, a software architect can earn over $110,000 annually.
 Not to mention, there is a vast freelance market with plenty of demand for skilled software architects.
 Not only can that add to your revenue stream, but you can pick projects and work as per your interests.

 5 – IoT Specialist

-Internet of Things is one of the most in-demand fields in the entire tech industry.
+The Internet of Things is one of the most in-demand fields in the entire tech industry.
 An IoT specialist’s role requires the attributes of leadership, strategic thinking, and an eye for the details.
-Furthermore, to excel in IoT, one must possess strong programming skills, complemented with a grasp in machine learning and expertise in architecture and hardware design.
+Furthermore, to excel in IoT, one must possess strong programming skills, complemented by a grasp of machine learning and expertise in architecture and hardware design.

 Besides fulfilling leadership responsibilities, an IoT specialist should be capable enough to look after the activities involving the project’s design and architecture.
 Familiarity with ERP systems, Oracle, Microsoft SQL, Jasper Reports, and others is a big plus.
 Annually, an IoT specialist’s job title can net you a paycheck worth $130,000.

 6 – Data Scientist